 Over the past two decades I’ve had the incredible opportunity to live around the globe, travel extensively and explore the outdoors.
 Along the way I’ve experienced many unique adventures and met some truly amazing people.
-It’s been quite a journey, but I’m not planning to slow down anytime soon – life’s too short!
+It’s been quite a journey, and I’m not going to slow down anytime soon – life’s too short!
 Enjoy the site…